 © Università degli Studi di Padova - Credits: HCE Web agency

-Maddalena Righi holds a master's degree in Human Rights and Multi-level Governance from the University of Padua.
+Maddalena Righi holds a master's degree in Human Rights and Multi-level Governance from the University of Padova.
 She is currently a Universal Civil Service volunteer for FOCSIV in Kenya.
 This In Focus article is excerpt from her master thesis discussed, in November 2018, under the supervision of prof. Roberto Antonietti.

 In our globalised world, trade has almost no limits and what we find on our table (most of the times!) comes from far-away exotic places.
 The global demand influences what is produced worldwide, and has an impact on human rights, especially in the Least Developed Countries (LDCs).
 The shift from traditional harvests to cash-crops threats LDCs’ food security and access to natural resources.
 In the worst cases, this global request lead to the phenomenon of land grabbing, which enslaves entire communities.

 The Sugar Industry in Cambodia is a clear evidence of how international trade can be a threat rather than a spur for development.
 This sector was encouraged by an international economic agreement, Everything But Arms (EBA).
 EBA was drafted by the European Council at the beginning of 2000s.
 The purpose was to eradicate poverty in the 47 LDCs listed by the UN through trade, by granting preferential access to the European market, to all products, except weapons: the LDCs’ integration in the international community would have helped their development.
 There are no quantitative restrictions and no limits, but the agreement is non-contractual, which means that it depends just on EU’s decisions.
 Actually, the lack of guarantee clauses risks generating a negative impact on local communities’ subsistence and on the environment, as declared by D. Pred, cofounder of Inclusive Development International.